Professional Race Ratings

 Following that comes the information from our professional analyst:

 Map: the runner’s expected settling position in the race, as judged by the analyst.

 Market percentage (Mar %): this is the winning chance percentage that the analyst has assigned to the horse after doing the form.

 Rated (rated price): this is calculated from the market percentage, and expresses the horse’s chances as a decimal price.
 If the bookies are offering a price greater than this, the horse is an overlay (‘overs’) or a value bet.
 If the available price is lower, it’s an underlay (‘unders’) and backing the horse would not represent value.

 Outlay: this is simply a $ figure for the stake based on your own unit size.
-For simplicity the example is set at $100 per unit, however you can enter your own betting bank into the spreadsheet and the outlays will automatically adjust to reflect your unit size.
+The default is $100 per unit, however punters enter your own betting bank into the spreadsheet and the outlays automatically adjust to reflect their unit size.